bfla/dolphins/README.md

 const df2 = dolphins.df();
 # create a dataframe from an indexed Javascript object:
 const df = dolphins.df();
+# TODO - implement numpy arrays
 ```

-Common Transformations:
+dolphins can perform common data analysis tasks with simplicty and efficiency:
 ```

 ```

 # Contributing
-One reason why pandas and R have been so successful is because thousands of data analysts and engineers have contributed to those projects.
+One reason why pandas and R have been so successful is because hundreds of data analysts and engineers have contributed to those projects and continue to do so.
+These libraries didn't write themselves and there is a lot of work to be done!
+Please see the Contribution guide if you you have some time to contribute and share our visiion of bringing top-notch data analysis tools to the JavaScript community!
+We are well organized and have a Trello board and a Slack team!